-Another major place to hang out for the day on July 4th is at Joint Base Lewis McChord’s Freedom Fest.
-For this event, the base is open to the public and everyone in attendance can enjoy carnival rides, live entertainment, a car show, lots of food and kid’s activities galore—all at Cowan Stadium.
-The general public must use I-5 Exit 119.
-Fireworks start at dusk.
+This event has been postponed in 2020 for later in the year.
+Another major place to hang out on July Fourth is at Joint Base Lewis McChord’s (JBLM) Freedom Fest.
+For this event, the U.S. Army base is open to the public for carnival rides, live entertainment, a car show, lots of food, and kid’s activities galore, all at Cowan Stadium.
+The general public must use I-5 Exit 119 to get there.
+The fireworks start at dusk.

 Other Regional Fireworks Shows

 July Fourth fireworks take place all throughout western Washington.
 Seattle's massive show on Lake Union is the most famous, but it has been canceled in 2020.
 At the southern end of Puget Sound, there are also usually shows in Olympia and Lacey.
 Be sure to check with the websites of the organizers for updated information.